stuarthayhurst/kernel-notify/README.md

 ## Updating:
  * `kernel-notify -u`
  - WARNING: Config will be reset after an update, it is recommended to note down current settings first
- - If the config has changed, the old and new configs will be displayed during the update so you can re-apply configs
+ - If the config has changed, the old and new configs will be displayed during the update so you can re-apply configs or can be displayed any time with `kernel-notify -l`

 ## Help:
  * -h  | --help      : Display this page and exit
- * -u  | --update    : Update the program and exit - Please install the program before running this
+ * -u  | --update    : Update the installed program and exit
  * -v  | --version   : Display program version and exit
  * -i  | --uninstall : Uninstall the program
+ * -l  | --list-config: List old and new config values
+ * -c  | --config    : Change / read a config value
+ * -r  | --remove    : Remove a specific kernel version from a menu and exit
  * -s  | --silent    : Run the program without console output
- * -um | --un-mute   : Unmute the program on login
+ * -um | --unmute    : Unmute the program on login
  * -m  | --mute      : Mute the program on login
- * -c  | --config    : Change / read a config value

 ## Dependencies:
  * wget